jackpal/jackpal.github.io/_posts/2007-12-28-Why_the_Farmers_won.md

 ---
 date: 2007-12-28 03:51
 tags: Lisp, social evolution
+title: Why the Farmers won
 ---

-# Why the Farmers won

 I've been thinking about Lisp lately.
 A powerful language, with many excellent features, but not hugely successful.
 And I thought of one reason why: